Internal-Compiler-Error/isc/README.md

 - [ ] Add support for copying directories
 - [ ] Add support for specifying the number of parallel workers
 - [ ] Use `tokio` to make copying parallel
+- [ ] Allow for specifying the hashing algorithm